Learning and development

 - Specialist providers of professional bodies

-Development requirements are identified on the basis of your needs and the needs of the organisation and patients through your PDR (Appraisal) with your manager.
-The trust will always support staff members to learn new skills and to progress in the workplace.
+Development requirements are identified on the basis of your needs and the needs of the organisation and patients through your Personal Development Review (Appraisal) with your manager.

 We have courses covering a variety of areas: